Agent Skills: End-to-End Testing

 {"send_keys": "/model gpt-5-mini\\r"}

-Include \\r at the end of the string to submit.
-Use ikigai-ctl send_keys escaping conventions.
+Include \\r to submit.
+See /load ikigai-ctl for escaping conventions.

 read_framebuffer